bernardodiasc/bernardodiasc.github.io/content/posts/2018-03-05-redesign-and-better-typography/index.md

   - design
   - typography
   - CSS
-excerpt: Fourth round of this site's development, a blog for reading must be nice to read.
+excerpt: Fourth day of this site's development, a blog for reading must be nice to read.
 ---

 Creating new post: